gamedevpreneur/website/GDP/md/cs4b/0-hub.md

 [/ContentCard]

 [ContentCard]
+Chapter 2.
 Your first program in C#: Hello World and Professor Oak.
 /first-program-in-csharp
 /img/cs4b/2-first/thumbnail.png
 ====
 An experience is better than a thousand words.
 Let’s learn what programming is by making your first program in C#.
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
+Chapter 3.
 Variables: Let’s work with data in C#.
-/variables-of-csharp
+/variables-in-csharp
 /img/cs4b/under-preparation.png
 ====
 To make the right decision, we need data.
-Then, how should we store them to use later?
+Then, how should we create and store them to use later?
 How can we create new data from current ones?
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
-Control Statements: Doing the right things at the right time /control-statements-in-csharp /img/cs4b/under-preparation.png
+Chapter 4.
+Control Statements: Doing the right things at the right moment /control-statements-in-csharp /img/cs4b/under-preparation.png
 ====
-To get things done, we need to do the right things at the right time.
+To get things done, we need to do the right things at the right moment.
 This fact doesn’t change in the computer world.

 Then, the question is: how can we make computers do that?
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
-C# Practice 1: One-room dungeon.
+Project 1.
+One-room dungeon.
 /csharp-practice-1
 /img/cs4b/under-preparation.png
 ====
 We learned the basics to control computers.
 So, let’s make a really simple game with our current knowledge.

-We’ll review the things in previous chapters.
-And we’ll also learn the process you can use to make the programs you desire.
+We’ll review variables and control statements.
+And we’ll also learn the steps you can take to make the programs you desire.
 [/ContentCard]

 # Part 2.
-More about C#
+More about C&#35;

-[ContentCard]
+To make a bigger program, you need to know how to organize your code.
+And below covers how.

+[ContentCard preparation="true"]
+Chapter 5.
 Data Structure in C#: Arrays, Lists and Dictionaries /csharp-data-structure
 /img/cs4b/under-preparation.png
 ====
 When we learned variables, we focused on handling single variables.

-But in the real world, there are many lists of data like students in a class, items in a supermarket, videos in a YouTube channel.
+But in the real world, we can find many lists of data like students in a class, items in a supermarket, videos in a YouTube channel.

 How should we handle them?
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
+Chapter 6.
 Methods: One step isn’t one step.
 /csharp-methods
 /img/cs4b/under-preparation.png
 ====
-In many times, we realize later that a simple step in a project isn’t that simple and requires multiple sub-steps to finish it.
+A simple step in a project isn’t that simple and requires multiple sub-steps to finish it.

 It’s not different in the computer world.
 Then, how should we package those sub-steps into a single step in C#?
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
-C# Practice 2: 3-room dungeon
+Project 2.
+3-room dungeon
 /csharp-practice-2
 /img/cs4b/under-preparation.png
 ====
 You learned more advanced features in C# programming.
 Let’s review them by expanding our single-room dungeon to 3 rooms.
 [/ContentCard]

-[ContentCard]
+[ContentCard preparation="true"]
+Chapter 7.
 Object-Oriented Programming in C#: Don’t be offended.
 You’re an object.
 /csharp-oop
 /img/cs4b/under-preparation.png
 ====